 How to Get a Sallie Mae Personal Loan

-With most of the best personal loan lenders, you can visit their website, submit a quick application, and see if you can qualify for a loan within minutes.
+With most of the personal loan lenders, you can visit their website, submit a quick application, and see if you can qualify for a loan within minutes.
 But you cannot do this with Sallie Mae.
-Sallie Mae personal loans are invite-only, so you’ll need to be offered a personal code before you can apply.
+Personal loans from Sallie Mae are invite-only, so you’ll need to be offered a personal code before you can apply.

 Offer codes are sent out only to people whom Sallie Mae has determined are likely to qualify for a loan.
 While this makes the loan approval process quick and easy if you happen to get an offer code, you are out of luck if you haven’t received one.